-- Tree Stewardship: With a combination of private and public funding TreeSD is developing the San Diego Regional Tree Stewardship Program.
-Tree Stewards are volunteers trained to be competent in various skills enabling them to care for trees and teach others.
-The intent is to build numerous corps of volunteer tree stewards in various locations around our region.
+- Tree Stewardship: Funded through private foundations and public funding, TreeSD is developing the San Diego Regional Tree Stewardship Certification Program.
+Tree Stewards are adult and youth volunteers trained to be competent in various skills enabling them to care for trees and teach others.
+The intent is to build numerous corps of tree stewards in various locations.
+Thus far we have developed certification programs on basic tree watering and basic tree planting.

-- Recognition: California Urban Forest Council’s 2015 Everyday Heroes Award to TreeSD Board members Laurie Broedling and Mike Palat.
-San Diego Regional Urban Forest Council’s 2016 Award for Best Community Tree Planting/Arbor Day Event to Tree San Diego.
+- Recognition: California Urban Forest Council’s 2015 Everyday Heroes Award to TreeSD Board Members Laurie Broedling and Mike Palat (2015) and Tony Endress (2016).
+SD Regional Urban Forest Council’s 2016 Award for Best Community Tree Planting/Arbor Day Event to Tree San Diego.

 TREE SAN DIEGO IN THE MEDIA